 Many pools will not operate at all when the filter is clogged and even if they will, they do not function optimally.
 Dirt and debris if not removed can be unsafe and damaging to your pool water pipes and filter.
 It is can be costly to replace all your pool water pipes and pump.

-Why You Should Clean Your Pool Filter Yourself
+Why Should You Clean Your Pool Filter Yourself?

 Cleaning your pool filter regularly helps to extend to expand its lifetime.
 You certainly do not have to replace your filter every time it gets dirty, you can clean and use it again.
 This will help you to save a significant amount of money.